abinit/abinit/doc/tutorial/gwr_intro.md

 On the contrary, the parallelism over $\gg$-vectors and $\kk$-points is much more network intensive, although these two additional levels allow one to decrease the memory requirements required to store the two-point functions.

+!!! important

   In case out-of-memory problems occur, we recommend increasing as much as possible the number of CPUs used to distribute the matrices with PBLAS (g-level).
   Once the memory usage for $\chi$ and $W$ has dropped to an acceptable level, one can start increasing the number of MPI processes for \tau-parallelism.

 <!--
 TODO: Additional trick to be tested/documented in more detail: